IB-Schools.com's League Tables: Information for Schools

 We completely accept that league table scores in isolation are not a way to simply choose a school as there are many other factors to take into account.

-Here a few of the principles we use when compiling the league tables:
+Here are a few of the principles we use when compiling the league tables:

-2. We like to see a minimum of 20 in a cohort to make exam scores credible.
-However, in the IBDP sector there are a number of successful UK schools with very small cohorts – so we have divided the UK IB tables into large and small cohorts.
+- We like to see a minimum of 20 in a cohort to make exam scores credible.
+However, in the IBDP sector, there are a number of successful UK schools with very small cohorts – so we have divided the UK IB tables into large and small cohorts.

-4. There are a number of IB schools which announce that their IB scores are higher than the worldwide IB average of 31.9 points but give no more details as if it was something to be proud of.
+- There are several IB schools which announce that their IB scores are higher than the worldwide IB average of 31.9 points but give no more details as if it were something to be proud of.
 We would not generally recommend a parent client use a school with less than 32 points.

-If you would like to contact us about your school's academic results or reproducing our league tables in your marketing materials, then please do get in touch.
+If you would like to contact us about your school's academic results or reproduce our league tables in your marketing materials, then please do get in touch.

-Please be aware we are nothing to do with the International Baccalaureate Organisation.
+Please be aware we have nothing to do with the International Baccalaureate Organisation.